-- (iv) the appointment of the independent auditors and the level of audit and non-audit fees; - (v) the co-operation given by the Company's management and officers to the independent auditors; - (vi) the review of independent auditors' audit plan, audit report and any recommendations on internal accounting controls arising from the statutory audit; and - (vii) any other matter which in the AC's opinion, should be brought to the attention of the Board.
+- (v) the co-operation given by the Company's management and officers to the independent auditors; - (vi) the review of independent auditors' audit plan, audit report and any recommendations on internal accounting controls arising from the statutory audit; and - (vii) any other matter which in the AC's opinion, should be brought to the attention of the Board.

-No non-audit fees were paid to the independent auditors for FY2015.
+No non-audit fees were paid to the independent auditors for financial year ended 31 December 2016.
 The AC is satisfied with the independence and objectivity of the independent auditors, Nexia TS Public Accounting Corporation ("Nexia"); and has recommended to the Board that Nexia be nominated for reappointment at the forthcoming Annual General Meeting of the Company.